mertzamir/reverse-proxy/README.md

 ```

 #### Example Query
-Add the origin server (keyed by "url") to the query parameters
+Specify the origin server in the query parameters with a key of `url`
 ```
 curl localhost:8080/?url=https://httpbin.org/get
 ```